Chapter Five: Boundary Crossing

-Yali's voice broke the silence.
-“It's coming,” she said hoarsely, as if it was a huge effort to speak at all.
+Yali’s voice broke the silence.
+“It’s coming,” she said hoarsely, straining to speak at all.
 “Look into the fountain and think of me.”

-It was like I was suddenly jerked awake.
-Obediently, I looked into the fountain.
-The stone carvings and rippling water were as pretty as before, although it wasn't really my style.
-I squeezed Yali's hand, and felt that she was trembling.
+Her voice jerked me awake.
+I stared into the fountain, unsure what I was looking for.
+The stone carvings and rippling water were as pretty as before.
+I squeezed Yali’s hand, and felt that she was trembling.

 It was hard to explain when it began.
-The sound of the fountain flowing continued unchanged, but somehow it was like a clock ticking down the hours.
-The water's surface became a rippling sheet of glass.
-When I looked into the reflections, I thought I glimpsed bits of writing I could barely make out, stone tablets carrying long-forgotten histories, and here and there a shadow of a face.
+The soft sound of the fountain never changed, but now it was a clock ticking down the hours.
+The water was a rippling sheet of glass.
+Deep in the reflections, I thought I glimpsed fragments of ancient writing, stone tablets carrying long-forgotten histories, half-seen shadows of unknown souls.
 The stones were still the stones of the fountain.
 The shadow was still the shadow of a rusted signpost.
 What had changed?

 Think of me.

-I tried to turn my head, to get another look over at Yali, but my muscles ignored me.
+I tried to turn my head, to see Yali again, but my muscles ignored me.
 The fountain was everything.
-The splatter of reflections from the grayish light was pulling me inwards.
-I thought of my hand, still intertwined with Yali's.
-Let us both be pulled in the same direction, I begged, not knowing to which god I was praying.
-The raindrops were a thousand fragments that should have shattered into nothingness long ago.
-But they fell, they fell, they continued inescapably on their course, amassing into a tunnel that stretched out before me.
-I was falling into the tunnel, into a bottomless pit that fell down into a void of stars.
+The splatter of reflections was pulling me inward.
+I thought of my hand, still intertwined with Yali’s.
+Let us both be pulled in the same direction, I begged, to any god that would listen.
+The raindrops glittered in the grayish light, fragments of a shattered world, an unclean kill prolonged beyond all dignity, falling but never landing.
+They fell, they fell, swirling and amassing in the shape I knew was inescapable, the tunnel stretching out before me.
+My body was already plunging down the tunnel, the bottomless pit, down into a void of stars.

 The world was gone.
 Yali was gone.
-I was submerged in the void, with nothing but the stars in every direction around me.
+I was suspended in the void, with nothing but the stars in every direction around me.

 Think of me.

-I made her face appear among the stars.
-Her eyes were blazing pinpricks of light.
+My eyes hunted the stars for her sign, and found it with terrible ease.
+Her eyes were cold pinpricks of light.
 Her hand was a constellation reaching out towards me.
-She was crowned with cold fire that shone from an eternity away.
+She was crowned with grim fire that shone from an eternity away.

-I fell for centuries, drifting through nothingness, never getting closer to the stars.
-Gears the size of galaxies stood motionless, as if the clockwork of the universe had been left unpowered until it slowly ground down to a halt.
-This great monstrosity watched me indifferently, seeing all that I might do.
-And in front of all this, I was not even a cog in the machine, but a floating speck of dust, that would eventually, a million years later, settle in a corner and be forgotten.
+I fell for centuries, drifting through nothingness, never getting closer or further from the stars.
+Gears the size of galaxies stood motionless, as if the clockwork of the universe had long since ground to a halt.
+This great monstrosity watched me with indifference, sixty eyes peering into every tangle of my soul.
+What was I?
+I was a floating speck of dust, that would eventually, a million years later, settle in a corner and be forgotten.

-In the emptiness of the hand's embrace, I waited, wondering what would happen next.
-Until, bit by bit, I somehow became aware that the hand was waiting for me.
-The void it had created was expectant.
-I reached out, not knowing how.
-I had no arms to crawl with, no voice to yell into the darkness, no mind to make sense of it with ideas.
-Yet somehow I still reached out, as if with my life force itself, to scratch a foothold into this fragment of the universe that was being offered to me.
+In the emptiness of the hand’s embrace, I somehow knew that my time had come, that the hand was waiting for my move.
+I reached out, not knowing how, into the expectant void.
+I had no arms to crawl with, no voice to yell into the darkness, no mind to constrain it with ideas.
+Yet somehow I still reached out, as if with my life force itself, to scratch a foothold into the fragment of the universe that was being offered to me.

-As my life force breached the void, these images all winked away – the hand, the stars, and even the void itself.
-They left me blinking into a different light that was much closer, much more real and mundane.
+As my life force breached the void, it all began to break.
+The hand, the stars, and even the void itself, they fell away like disjointed images, like waking from a troubled dream.
+I found myself sprawled on a hard surface, blinking into a different light that was much closer, much more real and mundane.